Great auk: Preserved specimens

 Following the bird's extinction, remains of the great auk increased dramatically in value, and auctions of specimens created intense interest in Victorian Britain, where 15 specimens are now located, the largest number of any country.
 A specimen was bought in 1971 by the Icelandic Museum of National History for £9000, which placed it in the Guinness Book of Records as the most expensive stuffed bird ever sold.
 The price of its eggs sometimes reached up to 11 times the amount earned by a skilled worker in a year.
 The present whereabouts of six of the eggs are unknown.
 Several other eggs have been destroyed accidentally.
-Two mounted skins were destroyed in the twentieth century, one in the Mainz Museum during the Second World War, and one in the Museu Bocage, Lisbon that was destroyed by a fire in 1978.
+Two mounted skins were destroyed in the 20th century, one in the Mainz Museum during World War II, and one in the Museu Bocage, Lisbon, that was destroyed by a fire in 1978.

 Cultural depictions

 Children's books

 Charles Kingsley's The Water-Babies: A Fairy Tale for a Land-Baby (1863) features the last great auk (referred to in the book as a gairfowl) telling the tale of the demise of her species.
 Different illustrations of the auk are included in the original 1863 version, the 1889 version illustrated by Linley Sambourne, 1916 by Frank A. Nankivell, and 1916 by Jessie Willcox Smith.
-Kingsley's auk implicates the "nasty fellows" who "shot us so, and knocked us on the head, and took our eggs."
-While Kingsley portrays the extinction as sad, he provides his opinion that "there are better things come in her place," namely human colonization of the islands for the cod fishing industry, which would serve to feed the poor.
-He concludes the discussion with a quote from Tennyson: "The old order changeth, giving place to the new; And God fulfils Himself in many ways."

 Enid Blyton's The Island of Adventure (1944) sends one of the protagonists on a failed search for what he believes is a lost colony of the species.